-2. Year is defined as:

-a.
-Rolling: measured forward from the first day leave is used, or measured backward from the date leave is used.

-F. Type of Leave Requested.

-- 1. Continuous employee will not report to work for set number of days or weeks. - 2.
-Intermittent employee requests family and medical leave for separate periods of time. - a.
-Intermittent leave is available for:
+- 2. Year is defined as: - a.
+Rolling: measured forward from the first day leave is used, or measured backward from the date leave is used. - F. Type of Leave Requested. - 1.
+Continuous employee will not report to work for set number of days or weeks.

-birth of my child or adoption or foster care placement subject to agreement by the district;

-serious health condition of myself, spouse, parent, or child when medically necessary;

-because of a qualifying exigency arising out of the fact that my spouse; son or daughter; parent is on active duty or call to active duty status in support of a contingency operation as a member of the National Guard or Reserves;

-because I am the spouse; son or daughter; parent; next of kin of a covered service member with a serious injury or illness. b.
-In the case of foreseeable intermittent leave, the employee must schedule the leave to minimize disruption to the school district operation. c.
-During the period of foreseeable intermittent leave, the school district may - c.
+2. b.
+Intermittent - employee requests family and medical leave for separate periods of time.
+Intermittent leave is available for: birth of my child or adoption or foster care placement subject to agreement by the district; serious health condition of myself, spouse, parent, or child when medically necessary; because of a qualifying exigency arising out of the fact that my spouse; son or daughter; parent is on active duty or call to active duty status in support of a contingency operation as a member of the National Guard or Reserves; because I am the spouse; son or daughter; parent; next of kin of a covered service member with a serious injury or illness.
+In the case of foreseeable intermittent leave, the employee must schedule the leave to minimize disruption to the school district operation.
 During the period of foreseeable intermittent leave, the school district may move the employee to an alternative position with equivalent pay and benefits.
-(For instructional employees, see G below.) - 3.
-Reduced work schedule employee requests a reduction in the employee's regular work schedule.

-a.
-Reduced work schedule family and medical leave is available for: birth of my child or adoption or foster care placement subject to agreement by the district; serious health condition of myself, spouse, parent, or child when medically necessary;

-because of a qualifying exigency arising out of the fact that my spouse; son or daughter; parent is on active duty or call to active duty status in support of a contingency operation as a member of the National Guard or Reserves; because I am the spouse; son or daughter; parent; next of kin of a covered service member with a serious injury or illness.
+(For instructional employees, see G below.)
+3. luced work schedule - employee requests a reduction in the employee's regular k schedule. a.
+Reduced work schedule family and medical leave is available for: birth of my child or adoption or foster care placement subject to agreement by the district; serious health condition of myself, spouse, parent, or child when medically necessary; because of a qualifying exigency arising out of the fact that my spouse; son or daughter; parent is on active duty or call to active duty status in support of a contingency operation as a member of the National Guard or Reserves; because I am the spouse; son or daughter; parent; next of kin of a covered service member with a serious injury or illness.